practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 By the way: I didn't change Mocka's default editor vi (PDF): [Vi Quick Reference](https://ex-vi.sourceforge.net/viin/quickref.pdf)

 Background: the Mocka compiler is also an interactive compiler with its own prompt system (which is not very comfortable).
-So, in any compilation case, be it a success or a failure, the vi editor with the source opens up!
+In case of a **compilation error** it automatically opens the related source in the vi editor:

+> [!TIP]
+> Scroll down, or go down with vi means, to the first error, which is marked in the vi editor view!

+In case that everything is OK, the vi editor is not opened, see below for an example.

 So, install the _rlwrap_ utility for betting editing comfort: _$ sudo apt install rlwrap_